 The University of Malta is the highest teaching institution in Malta.
 It is publicly funded and is open to all those who have the requisite qualifications.
-Over the past few years, the University has reviewed its structures in order to be in line with the Bologna Process and the European Higher Education Area.
+The University's structures are in line with the Bologna Process and the European Higher Education Area.
 Conscious of its public role, the University strives to create courses which are relevant and timely in response to the needs of the country.
 The supreme governing bodies of the University are the Council and the Senate.

-There are some 11,500 students including over 750 international students from 82 different countries, following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
+There are some 11,500 students including over 1000 international students (450 are visiting students) from 92 different countries, following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
 The University regularly hosts a large number of Erasmus and other exchange students.
 A basic Foundation Studies Course enables international high school students who have completed their secondary or high school education overseas but who do not have the necessary entry requirements, to qualify for admission to an undergraduate degree course at the University of Malta.